eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 while complementary attestations, such as a university diploma or a professional license, may remain portable and unbound.

-**Question**
-What should happen with respect to re-issuance?
+## 4 Discussion
+### Re-issuance of non device bound attestations
 Currently the ARF specifies the following:

 > In the absence of User authentication, and to prevent that a re-issued PID or attestation ends up at the wrong User, the PID Provider or Attestation Provider ensures that the re-issued